etokheim/Radio-MnM/README.md

 _Any help is appreciated!_

    1. Fix error messages:
       1. `ES_OUT_SET_(GROUP_)PCR is called too late (pts_delay increased to 1000 ms)`
          - Appears to have no negative side effects..?
 Though others says their video freezes if they are streaming video when the error comes.
+      2. `vlcpulse audio output error: PulseAudio server connection failure: Connection refused`
+      3. `prefetch stream error: unimplemented query (264) in control`
+         - No apparent impact